Showing 1-24 of 181 items found in Outdoors & Play

-Alton Riverfront Amphitheater
+Liberty Bank Alton Amphitheater

-The 4,000 seat Alton Riverfront Amphitheater hosts a variety of events from community festivals to live concerts throughout the summer months.
+The 4,000 seat Liberty Bank Alton Amphitheater hosts a variety of events from community festivals to live concerts throughout the summer months.
 With the Mighty Mississippi River as a backdrop, bring your blanket and spread out for an evening under the stars.
 Check out our website for a list of upcoming events.

-C J Smith Resort
+C.J.
+Smith Resort

 For 84 years, C. J. Smith Resort has provided everything needed to enjoy a day of fishing and boating on the beautiful Chain O' Lakes in northern Illinois.
 C. J. Smith Resort is a family owned and operated business since 1929.
 We believe in providing exceptional service and reasonable prices to our valued customers and guests.

 Apple River Canyon State Park is in the hilly northwest corner of Illinois in Jo Daviess County near the Wisconsin border.
 Limestone bluffs, deep ravines, springs, streams and wildlife characterize this area.
 Once a part of a vast sea bottom that stretched from the Alleghenies to the Rockies, the scenic canyon area was formed by the action of the winding waters of the Apple River.
 The park offers hiking, day use, camping and fishing, plus Millville, a National Historic Register site.